mikaelvesavuori/figmagic-example/readme.md

 * You will need to have a Figma file setup correctly to test this
 * You will also need to have a Figma API key

+Read more on the [Figma developer site](https://www.figma.com/developers/docs) if you need any further information.

 ## Key/token locations

 1.  `package.json`: In the scripts block you will need to change the blanks to your actual file and token